jana-hagras/flutter-firebase-project/README.md

 - Make sure your Firebase configuration files are present in the platform directories.
 - Keep your dependencies up to date by periodically running `flutter pub upgrade`.

----

-## 📬 Contact

-For questions or help, add a short note here about the project owner or repo maintainers.